 This gluten-free Chicken Marsala recipe uses just one pan and smothers chicken in a silky mushroom and wine sauce.
-For me this Marsala sauce is the epitome of umami!
+For me. this Marsala sauce is the epitome of umami!
 I love to serve this dish over quinoa or brown rice instead of the traditional pasta.

 Pan Reduction Tecnique

-In this pan reduction dish, the flavors of the ingredients are concentrated and thickened with a little flour and butter.
+In this pan reduction dish, the flavors are concentrated and thickened with a little flour and butter.
 The cooking process goes very quickly so it’s important to chop and measure the ingredients first.
 Before the chicken hits the pan you’ll need to have the ingredients at your fingertips.
 So take the time to prep everything and put it within reach of the stove.
 For another traditional Italian pan reduction dish check out my gluten-free chicken piccata recipe

 Chicken Marsala Ingredients